Benefits of Volunteering at Cavy Corner

 For all our volunteers, the biggest bonus is having contact with so many guineas!
 Not only do you get to spend time with these amazing animals but you will also learn to how to care for them.

 Our volunteers are a really friendly bunch so you’ll also meet new people and make a new circle of friends.
+In addition to building great team working skills.

 Volunteers help with everything from guinea care and cage cleaning to washing water bottles, feeding rota, fundraising, making home visits, assisting at events and attending educational visits.